tleskin/class-rails-handling-errors-failures/content/04-setup.md

 * Change the route to  match ':status', to: 'errors#show', via: :all, constraints: {status: /\d{3}/ }
 * Create a show action in the errors controller: render text: request.path
 * Add 404.html.erb template
-* Add render request.path[*.-1]
+* Add render request.path[1..-1]
 * Add @exception in the template
-*Add this line to the show action: @exception = env[“action_dispatch.exception”]
+* Add this line to the show action: @exception = env[“action_dispatch.exception”]

 #### Handling ActiveRecord Exceptions

-* Begin and rescue.
+*	Open the show action in the article controller
-* Modifying the articles#show to redirect to index when record not found.
+*	Use begin and rescue to rescue ActiveRecord::RecordNotFound and redirect to articles_path
+*	Use rescue_from ActiveRecord::RecordNotFound, with: :record_not_found.
+Create a private method that redirects_to articles_path, notice: 'The article you are looking for doesn’t exist'
-* Explain when to use this.
+*	Explain that it’s not ok to rescue all errors, such as validations.